-Providing a UEI for the 2023 EEO-1 Component 1 report is only applicable to employers that are federal contractors.
+Providing a UEI for the 2024 EEO-1 Component 1 report is only applicable to employers that are federal contractors.
 If your company is not a federal contractor, nor are any of its establishments, then your company is not required to provide a UEI(s).
 If only some of your company's establishments are federal contractors, then a UEI only needs to be provided for those establishments which are federal contractors.
-For example, if your company has 20 non-headquarters establishments and 10 of those non-headquarters establishments are federal contractors, then a UEI needs to be provided for each of those 10 non-headquarters establishments and each of those non-headquarters establishments may have a different UEI.
+For example, if your company has 20 non-headquarters establishments and 10 of those non-headquarters establishments are federal contractors for each of those 10 non-headquarters establishments.